burgaard/string-algorithms/README.md

 ### `class StringIndexMap`

-Maps the position of strings s1 ... sK when concatenated into one string.
+Maps the position of strings s<sub>1</sub> ... s<sub>K</sub> when concatenated into one string.
 Concrete implementations provide different compromises between O(1) and O(log(K)) lookup times versus O(n) and O(k) space requirements.
-Extend this class to implement custom mappings from string positions to substring indices with different runtime/space tradeoffs than the two predefined implementations.
+Extend this class to implement custom mappings from string positions to substring indices with different runtime/space tradeoffs than the two pre-defined implementations.

 #### `function add(length)`